-Scout your area to find:
+Scout Your Area to Find:

-- Long before the season begins, hunters should scout the area they plan to hunt, looking for signs that will help them develop a hunting strategy. - This can include locating natural food sources, such as oak and persimmon trees; locating funnels and travel corridors (areas that deer will naturally want to walk through to stay concealed) and other topological features. - This also means locating rubs (where a buck has scraped off the velvet from his antlers on a tree) and scrapes (a bare patch of ground cleared by the buck and used to leave scent markers). - On private land this means locating and identifying areas where a food plot can be planted to supplement the deer's nutrition. - Using game cameras is a great way to start identifying the deer in your hunting area and what times they typically are in certain locations.
+This also means locating rubs (where a buck has scraped off the velvet from his antlers on a tree) and scrapes (a bare patch of ground cleared by the deer and used to leave scent markers).

+Using game cameras is a great way to start identifying the deer in your hunting area and what times they are typically in certain locations.

-Final location selection
+Final Location Selection

-- Based on the information gained from scouting, hunters should answer the following questions when deciding which locations will be best to hunt: - How likely are you to find deer at this location? - How easily can I get into this location? - How easily can I get out ... with an entire deer? - Will the wind patterns alert deer to my presence?
+Based on the information gained from scouting, hunters should answer the following questions when deciding which locations will be best to hunt:

+How likely are you to find deer at this location?

+How easily can I get into this location?

+How easily can I get out ... with an entire deer?

+Will the wind patterns alert deer to my presence?